Keith Ellison: Democrats Will Take Back the House and the Senate in 2018

 [Editor’s note: This conversation took place before news broke on Thursday afternoon of sexual misconduct allegations against Roy Moore, the Republican candidate in the race.]

 Ellison: Alabama is a blue state in the making.
 It’s full of folks who want a better life, who want higher pay.
 I think Roy Moore is, he’s a perfect villain, he’s a gun-toting racist, law-violating theocratic person.
-And Doug Jones is a civil rights hero.
+And Doug Jones is a civil-rights hero.
 If we don’t win, it means only one thing, we have not gone to the grassroots and mobilized the people enough.

 Foran: Roy Moore made statements objecting to the fact that you were sworn into Congress because of your Muslim faith.
 Is it troubling to you to see that some Republicans in the Senate endorsed him?

 Ellison: Of course it’s deeply troubling to me, but it’s not surprising.
 The Republican party has been running on anti-Muslim hate for years.
-I’ll never forget Herman Cain saying hateful things about Muslims, or Newt Gingrich, this guy Frank Gaffney was an advisor to Ted Cruz.
+I’ll never forget Herman Cain saying hateful things about Muslims, or Newt Gingrich, this guy Frank Gaffney was an adviser to Ted Cruz.

 Foran: Do you think the party is doing enough to back Doug Jones in his race?